marianina8/Chapter-6/README.md

 Building Modern CLIs with Go - Chapter 6

 ## Prerequisites
 These applications were build to run on a UNIX operating system.
+Make sure your GOPATH and GOROOT are properly set!

-## Building
+## Installing on MacOS
-To build the executables used for the commands that exist within the `/cmd` folder then run:
+To install the executables used for the commands that exist within the `/cmd` folder then run:
-`make build`
+`make install`

+## Installing on Windows
+To install the executables used for the commands that exist within the `/cmd` folder then run:
+`.\build-windows.ps1`

 ## Running
 To see all examples run, simply run `go run main.go` All of the following examples will be run.
 However to follow along with the book, it's probably a better idea to comment out each individually to focus on one example at a time.